 - Professional licensing boards/associations

 I’ve heard of people making mistakes (it happens), and then their name is different on a license or a passport, and then there are issues traveling or verifying identity.

 Sounds like a nightmare.
 Plus, there is no way I’d let anything complicate my ability to travel.

 Besides the technical issues that may occur during the name change process, there’s also the emotional factor.
-I’m Dr. Vig and have been since I graduated from medical school.
-I’ve completed residency and fellowship under this name.
+I’m a physician under my current name and have been since graduating from medical school.
+I’ve completed a residency and fellowship under this name.
 I’ve become board certified with this name.

 This is my father’s name.
-He not only helped me and pushed me along the way, but also gave me financial assistance.
+He not only helped me and pushed me along the way but also gave me financial assistance.
 So for me, my accomplishments are also his.
-He deserves the credit for helping me get here and undergoing a name change after marriage makes me feel like I’m handing over my accomplishments to someone else.
-I just want to protect everything I’ve done under my name and ensure that it gets the recognition it deserves.
+He deserves the credit for helping me get here, and undergoing a name change after marriage makes me feel like I’m handing over my accomplishments to someone else.
+I want to protect everything I’ve done under my name and ensure it gets the recognition it deserves.

 I have no argument here.
 I’m not someone that insists that my name get carried on.
 Maybe my kids will find it confusing, but I think it could be a great teaching point.
 A point that your mom can be named something else but still be your mom; the notion that your mom is a professional and those accomplishments have a different name; that names may be different, but the marriage is still complete.